-Tree structure is usually central leader dominant with well spaced major branching that yields a loose pyramidal form.
-The growth habit is adaptable to be grown full to the ground or with a clear trunk when visibility is desired.
+The tree’s structure is usually central leader dominant with well-spaced major branching that yields a loose pyramidal form.
+The growth habit is adaptable to be grown full to the ground, or with a clear trunk when visibility is desired.

 DD Blanchard, DD